Martin521/AboutFsharp/ContributingToFSharpUsingVSCodeIonideDevContainers.md

 * Select a test in the Ionide test explorer and run it.

 * Debugging tests out of the test explorer, unfortunately, currently does not work.
-(I guess this has to do in some way with BUILDING_USING_DOTNET, but I still have to find out what needs to be changed (in Ionide probably)).
+I will file an issue for Ionide.
 However, below is a work-around.

 * Make a code fix and check it in.